tankh99/tp/docs/DeveloperGuide.md

 <puml src="diagrams/FindPatientSequenceDiagram.puml"/>

 In enhancing the search functionality within CogniCare, the implementation of an AND constraint for search queries was paramount.
 This feature allows counsellors to refine search criteria, leading to more precise and relevant search results.
 For example, a counsellor can search for a patient using a combination of parameters (partial name AND partial phone number AND partial email address).
-It is to note that only parameter is required; the others are optional.
+It is to note that only one parameter is required; the others are optional.

-This enhancement was driven by the need of:
+This enhancement was driven by the need for:
 1. Improved Search Accuracy: By allowing multiple criteria to be specified, counsellors can narrow down search results to the most relevant patients (as the SoC cohort is large).
 2. Efficiency: Enables quicker access to patient records by reducing the time spent sifting through irrelevant patient information.